Kuruchy/kuruchy.github.io/_posts/2021-10-19-droidcon-berlin.md

 ![Droidcon](../images/droidcon.png)

-The next three days will be packed with ton of amazing talks by top speakers.
+The next three days will be packed with tons of amazing talks by top speakers.
 You could see more info in the [droidcon page.](https://www.berlin.droidcon.com/)

 I will add an entry for each Day, where a will talk about all the talks I like the most.